 The main piece of advice I can give to employers is to get to know their employees not only as developers, but most significantly as unique personalities.
 If it’s not possible to invite remote developers to your office, make sure you communicate with them on a daily basis.

-Add a QA Engineer to Your Offshore Team
+Add a QA Engineer to Your Offshore Software Development Team

 Many startup owners try to cut funds and don’t hire offshore QA engineers, as they believe developers can easily check their work themselves.
 But the truth is that only a quality assurance engineer can fully test your product and even make the development process more efficient.
 Here’s why: